 HCD publicizes two phases of the Plan's development to gather public comment.
 Promotional material for the fall open houses, such as public notices and flyers, were published in English and in Spanish to broaden the knowledge about the planning process available to various groups including persons with limited English proficiency.
 Posters and other meeting materials were also available in other languages, upon request.
 To develop the 2024 Annual Action Plan, HCD conducted two public hearings to gather input in drafting the plan and two public hearings to solicit comments about the draft Plan.
 A full summary of the comments received during the public hearings can be viewed in Appendix 5: Public Hearing Summary, along with a summary of HCD's responses.
-Written and voicemail comments that are received are included in Appendix 7: Written and Voicemail Comments and Responses and in Appendix 8: Online Survey.
+Written and voicemail comments that are received are included in Appendix 8: Online Survey.